 Collaboration: Processing Errors and Customer Disputes-related disputes

-Here’s a breakdown of the new reason code categories and some color around Visa’s compelling evidence requirements.
+Here’s a breakdown of the new reason code categories and some color around compelling evidence requirements.

 These are the new reason code categories implemented by Visa:

-With the new workflows in place, merchants will be required to provide “compelling evidence,” as outlined in the Visa Rules.
-If a merchant does not submit the required pieces of compelling evidence, it is unlikely that Visa will rule in the merchant’s favor.
+With the new workflows in place, merchants will be required to provide “compelling evidence.”
+General evidence will not be accepted for these disputes.
+If a merchant does not submit the required pieces of compelling evidence, it is unlikely that the card brands will rule in the merchant’s favor.